wikaweo/hiq-technical-test/Backend only/Readme.md

 * A sequence of action commands.

 After a simulation has run, the simulator shall output the result.
 A result of the simulation can be either successful or unsuccessfull.
-* Criterias for a successfull simulation is that the car move through the room according to given commands, while not crashing into any wall during the route.
+* Criteria for a successfull simulation is that the car moves through the room according to given commands, while not crashing into any wall during the route.
 * The output from a successful simulation should consist of the end position of the car as well as the heading of the car.
-* Criterias for an unsuccessful simulation is that the car crash into a wall.
+* Criteria for an unsuccessful simulation is that the car crashes into a wall.
 * The output from an unsuccessful simulation should describe an error of what went wrong.

 ### What we review
 We ask you to do this test to show your skills as a developer.
-Our reviwers will focus on your overall design of the solution, error handling, maintainability of your code, and object orientated principles if applicable for the selected language.
+Our reviewers will focus on your overall design of the solution, error handling, maintainability of your code, and object orientated principles if applicable for the selected language.

 ### Coding task requirements
 We think that this test will take you between 6-8 hours, however this is not a time limit so feel free to spend as much time as you see necessary.